Join The Roar

 The NFL competition consists of 32 teams divided into the National Football Conference (NFC) and American Football Conference (AFC).
 Both conferences consist of four divisions of four teams each.

-Contested annually across the American autumn-winter season, the NFL regular season sees each team play 16 games and enjoy one bye across a total of 17 weeks.
+Contested annually across the American autumn-winter season, the NFL regular season sees each team play 17 games.

-Teams are ranked within their divisions, with the top team in each division qualifying for the the NFL playoffs, alongside the two next best teams in each conference – known as wildcards.
+Teams are ranked within their divisions, with the top team in each division qualifying for the the NFL playoffs, alongside the three next best teams in each conference – known as wildcards.

 At the end of the playoffs, the two conference winners compete in the grand final – known as the Super Bowl.